Loading...

 | Starting price (March 2026) | $19/mo | $7.50/mo |

 TubeAnalytics is a YouTube analytics SaaS platform launched in 2024 for independent content creators.
-It connects to the official YouTube Analytics API to deliver authenticated data on video views, watch time, revenue (CPM and RPM), audience demographics, and up to 20 competitor channels — all in a standalone web dashboard.
-Plans start at $19/month.
+It connects to the official YouTube Analytics API to deliver authenticated data on video views, watch time, revenue (CPM and RPM), audience demographics, and up to 20 competitor channels in a standalone web dashboard.
+Use it when your workflow depends on understanding how published videos actually performed.

-This comparison covers features, pricing, and use cases as of March 2026.
+This comparison covers features, pricing, and workflow fit as of March 2026.

 This comparison is structured to help with a purchase or workflow decision.
 It is reviewed against public vendor documentation and official platform references rather than unpublished claims.